DiffCPS: Diffusion Model based Constrained Policy Search for Offline Reinforcement Learning: Introduction

-The main contributions of this paper are as follows: 1) We present DiffCPS, which tackles the diffusion-based constrained policy search without resorting to AWR.
-Thereby, DiffCPS solves the limited policy expressivity problem while avoiding the cumbersome density calculation brought by AWR.
-2) We prove that the policy distribution constraint always holds for diffusion-based policy.
-3) We prove that the policy constraint can be approximated through the ELBO of diffusion-based policy.
-4) Our experimental results illustrate superior or competitive performance compared to existing offline RL methods in D4RL tasks.
-Even when compared to other diffusion-based methods, DiffCPS also achieves state-of-the-art performance in D4RL MuJoCo locomotion and AntMaze average score.
-These outcomes substantiate the effectiveness of our method.
+In summary, our main contributions are three-fold: 1)We explicitly eliminate the policy distribution constraint in the CPS problem.
+This allows us to achieve strong duality under some assumptions.
+2)We present DiffCPS, which tackles the diffusion-based constrained policy search without resorting to AWR.
+Our theoretical analysis shows that our method can achieve near-optimal results by solving the primal-dual problem with a parametric policy.
+3)Our experimental results illustrate superior or competitive performance compared to existing offline RL methods in D4RL tasks, which also corroborates the results of our theoretical analysis.
+Even compared to other diffusion-based methods, DiffCPS achieves state-of-the-art (SOTA) performance in D4RL MuJoCo locomotion and AntMaze average score, which substantiates the effectiveness of our method.